tarosky/taro-custom-style/README.md

 So try this plugin and Taro Custom Style gives you meta boxes with Cool editor.

 - Custom style for posts and taxonomies.
 - Style group for posts.
+A style group is a custom CSS which can be attahed to multiple posts.

 ## Installation